 Montgomerie Maxx Royal

 The Montgomerie Maxx Royal is one of Belek’s most popular golf courses, and it is hardly difficult to see why; the Montgomerie Maxx Royal is home to a stunning landscape and offers a stern test of golf, helped by its fantastic practice facilities.
-In 2015, it played host to the PGA Tour’s Turkish Open, a true testament of its impeccable quality.
+In 2019, it played host to the PGA Tour’s Turkish Open, a true testament of its impeccable quality.
 At the Montgomerie Maxx Royal, golfers are guaranteed an unforgettable round of golf, making it an essential item of any itinerary for a golf break in Belek.
+A brilliant feature of this course is a floodlit back nine meaning golfers can avoid the midday heat by teeing off later in the day without the concern of running out of light, whilst at the same time experiencing the new phenomenon that is night golf.

 The Montgomerie Maxx Royal is among some of our most requested golf courses in Belek due to the high standard of golf on offer here.
 The golf course is situated in 104 hectares of pine forest, dotted with sandy ridges.
 Due to its coastal location, golfers can enjoy a cooling breeze during the warmer months, however the wind can also hinder their scorecard if it captures a wayward shot!
 This golf course plays to an impressive 6,522 metres long and a par of 72, and also includes eight large lakes and almost seven hectares of bunkers.